CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 That's right.
 Only a single line of code is required.

 ::: .success
-The 'smartness' of the smart\_embed tag lies in its capability to look into the snippets folder and then **automatically choose the snippet best matching the current view and then embed it**.<br/>
+The 'smartness' of the smart\_embed tag lies in its capability to look into the snippets folder and then **automatically choose the snippet best matching the current view and then embed it**.
 All we have to do is follow a simple file-naming convention to help smart\_embed in figuring out the right snippet to template.
 :::

-The 'smart\_embed' takes into consideration two values as it goes looking for the right snippet - the current view and the current template.<br/>
+The 'smart\_embed' takes into consideration two values as it goes looking for the right snippet - the current view and the current template.
 For example, if the current template is 'movies.php' and it is being accessed in home-view, 'smart\_embed' tag will

 1. Check if the snippets folder contains a file named '_movies-home_' (this search is extension agnostic.
 You can use whatever extension you desire).
 Notice how the name 'movies-home' combines both the name of the template as well as the view.
 If, for example, a snippet named 'movies-home.html' (or 'movies-home.txt' - the extension is not important) is indeed available in the snippets folder it would be used for embedding.
 However if no file of such name is found the tag now moves on to